RetroAchievements/docs-archive/README.md

 ### `generate-docs.sh`

-The `generate-docs.sh` is the script you'll be using to generate the pages for RAdocs.
-Run it with `--help` and see how it works.
-It's pretty straightforward.
+The `generate-docs.sh ` is the script you'll be using to generate the pages for RAdocs.

+Your OPTIONS for `generage-doc.sh` are:
+-h|--help | Print this help message and exit.
+-s|--serve | Serve the docs locally after generating the pages.
+-d|--deploy | Deploy the docs to GitHub pages after generating the pages.

+To use an option write it after `generate-docs.sh`.
+For example use `generate-docs.sh --help` to see the above options.

+**Note**: if `generate-docs.sh` doesn't work try `./generate-docs.sh`.

+Use `generate-docs.sh --serve` to create a local file.
+You can then view local docs by typing this into a new tab in your browser `http://localhost:8000/`.

+Use `generate-docs.sh --deploy` to generate or publish the pages online.

 **Note**: only the wiki pages listed on the wiki's sidebar will be converted into RAdocs pages.